 Important government requirements

-You will have to file some paperwork with the Ontario Government to have a legit side hustle.
+You will have to file some paperwork with the Ontario Government to have a legit personal business or side hustle.
 But filing gets you the ball rolling — and helps you understand what's required.
 Once you know what's required, it becomes easier to plan your steps toward achieving your goals.

 Legal Name and Incorporation

 To be successful online, you will need a legal name.
 A legal name isn't already taken by someone else.
 Incorporating your new online business will also require you to submit your incorporation documents through Service Ontario.
 These documents will allow your business to be listed on local legal directories and online news sites and email lists prepared by professional web marketers.